Code-Institute-Submissions/conundrum/README.md

 - https://www.youtube.com/watch?v=T1ZVyY1LWOg

 ##### Student testing
 - I allowed friends, family and other code institute students to test my project.
-I only constructive criticism I recieved was from fellow students about the style of scoring.
+The only constructive criticism I recieved was from fellow students about the style of scoring.
 Originally I had each correct answer being worth 10 points, incorrect answers were worth -1 point and a skip was worth -5 points.
 This scoring system allowed the user to achieved an overall negative score which didn't seen right by others.
 Instead of losing points on skips and incorrect answers, the scoring changed so that if the answer was correctly guessed, the question would be worth 10 points and 2 points were deducted for each incorrect answer.
 So if the user guessed incorrectly 5 times or skipped they would be redirected to the next question and lose no points.